-Tom Bevill Interpretive Trail is a 3.8 mile loop trail located near Albertville, AL and is good for all skill levels.
+Tom Bevill Interpretive Trail is a 3.8 mile loop trail located near Albertville, Alabama and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 My husband and I hiked this trail together.
 We are in our 50s and overweight but we managed to make it.
 Some parts were difficult but we survived and enjoyed it.
 We had no problem staying on the trail.
 We just followed the paint markings on the trees.